Vancouver’s Presentation House keeps its edge in new Polygon Gallery

 Real momentum began to build in about 2010, with the gallery considering different locations.
 In 2011, a feasibility study was conducted to test fundraising capacity.
 That proved successful, and the City of North Vancouver made a $2.6-million commitment, including a $500,000 advance to begin the design process.
 It also coughed up the prime land.

-"It is an extraordinary act of civic imagination and trust in my view.
+"It is an extraordinary act of civic imagination and trust, in my view.
 It just wouldn't have happened without them," Shier says.

 The design firm Patkau Architects was hired and, in 2014, Audain made the lead gift – $2-million from his foundation and $2-million from the company he founded, Polygon Homes.
 The federal and provincial governments each gave $2.5-million.